-Schneider could make this gambit only if he knew he was getting cap relief from the retirements of Cliff Avril ($7.5 million) and Kam Chancellor ($2.3 million) in addition to the expected release of Jeremy Lane ($4.75 million).
+Schneider could make this gambit only if he knew he was getting cap relief from the retirement of Cliff Avril ($7.5 million) and the release of Jeremy Lane ($4.75 million) and a $2 million credit player (Seattle has several).
 That all would add up to Richardson’s franchise tender, protecting Schneider in the event no deal (contract or trade) were made and Richardson ended up playing under the tag in 2018.

 The franchise tag is not designed to facilitate trades, of course, but franchise players have been dealt before.
 In 2000, Seattle’s own Mike Holmgren traded Joey Galloway to Dallas for two first-rounders.
 In 2008, Kansas City traded franchise DE Jared Allen to Minnesota for a first and two thirds.
 In 2009, New England traded “franchise” QB Matt Cassel to Kansas City for a second.

 Schneider has been aggressive in acquiring players at times — dropping two first-rounders, two seconds and two thirds in deals for Harvin, Graham, Richardson and Brown.
 But he has not yet pulled off a blockbuster that sent a star player out in return for such high picks.
 If he’s willing to gamble $14.5 million, he could get a couple of draft picks back this time.

 The franchise tag window is Feb.
 20 to March 6, and the new league year (and trading period) begins March 14.
 We’ll find out then.